-These are the principles and design assumptions which underlie the technological recommendations of the working group.
+The following principles and design assumptions underlie the technological recommendations for the next generation of repositories:

 Inclusiveness and diversity – Different institutions and regions have unique and particular needs and contexts (e.g diverse language, policies and priorities).
 A distributed network of repositories will aim to reflect and be responsive to the different needs and contexts of different regions, disciplines and countries.